We consider estate planning as “life planning.”

 By discussing your goals with one of our estate planning attorneys, you will have decades of experience on your side and peace of mind that you’re getting solid advice.

 Protect Your Family and Causes That Matter to You

-Our attorneys can help you ensure those who depend on you now receive proper care after you’re gone.
+Our attorneys in Lancaster County can help you ensure those who depend on you now receive proper care after you’re gone.
 We’ll help you protect and distribute your assets according to your wishes.

 You can lower the planning costs by coming to us with a sense of what you need.
 You don’t need to know all of the details, but it’s a good idea to meet with a financial advisor first to gain an understanding of your assets and what you would like to cover in your estate plan.